-The main objective of this project funded by EEA Grants is to obtain a new understanding of the effects of the economic crisis in Portugal on mental-ill health of the populations, comparing epidemiological data on mental disorders, their determinants and use of services in a representative sample of the Portuguese population before and after the crisis.
-This information will be used to propose new policies, programmes and interventions aimed at the reduction of health inequalities and mental health problems linked with the crisis.
+The main objective of this project funded by EEA Grants was to obtain a new understanding of the effects of the economic crisis in Portugal on mental-ill health of the populations, comparing epidemiological data on mental disorders, their determinants and use of services in a representative sample of the Portuguese population before and after the crisis.
+This information was used to propose new policies, programmes and interventions aimed at the reduction of health inequalities and mental health problems linked with the crisis.

-The project contributes to the main objectives of the National Health Plan as it aims at maximising health gains of vulnerable groups of the population through the participation and involvement of stakeholders in the health system with a focus on access, quality, and citizenship.
-It also contributes to the objectives of the National Mental Health Plan to the extent that it aims to ensure equitable access to quality care to especially vulnerable groups and to reduce the impact of mental disorders in these groups.
+The project contributed to the main objectives of the National Health Plan as it aimed at maximising health gains of vulnerable groups of the population through the participation and involvement of stakeholders in the health system with a focus on access, quality, and citizenship.
+It also contributed to the objectives of the National Mental Health Plan to the extent that it aimed to ensure equitable access to quality care to especially vulnerable groups and to reduce the impact of mental disorders in these groups.

-Evaluating its performance, and designing a new financial and organizational model aimed at enhancing its equity, efficiency, and quality Project.
+“Reassessing the Portuguese Mental Health System: evaluating its performance, and designing a new financial and organizational model aimed at enhancing its equity, efficiency, and quality” Project

-This Project, also funded by EEA Grants, is promoted by the National School of Public Health (Department of Economy and Health, PI: Prof. Julian Perelman), and involves the participation of the NOVA Medical School/Faculdade de Ciências Médicas, Universidade Nova de Lisboa, the Department of Public Health and Community Medicine, Verona (Prof. Francesco Amaddeo), CHPL (Isabel Paixão), CHLO (Joaquim Gago), and Magalhães de Lemos Hospital (A. Leuschner).
+This Project, also funded by EEA Grants, was promoted by the National School of Public Health (Department of Economy and Health, PI: Prof. Julian Perelman), and involved the participation of the NOVA Medical School/Faculdade de Ciências Médicas, Universidade Nova de Lisboa, the Department of Public Health and Community Medicine, Verona (Prof. Francesco Amaddeo), CHPL (Isabel Paixão), CHLO (Joaquim Gago), and Magalhães de Lemos Hospital (A. Leuschner).